Man-portable radar: Ground Observer 12 "BAT"

 The Ground Observer 12 (GO 12) is a medium-range pulse-doppler radar for ground and near ground surveillance with a detection range of up to 27 km.
 The system is made by Thales in Ditzingen, Germany.
-The main component, the sensor unit, only weighs 17 kg with a volume of only 28 L, which makes it a highly mobile and extremely compact system.
-The low power demand of only 70W fully supports the idea of a man-pack concept as e.g. a 24 h continuous operation can be ensured with less than 11 kg of batteries.
+The main component, the sensor unit, only weighs 17 kg with a volume of only 28 L, which makes it a highly mobile and extremely compact system with a total weight of appr.
+30 kg.
+The low power demand of only 70W fully supports the idea of a man-pack concept as e.g. > 24 h continuous operation can be ensured with less than 11 kg of batteries.

 The GO 12 uses mechanical scan technology with a continuous coverage of an angle of > 360°.
 Its capability to use a wide range of channels for frequency hopping provides the operators with an effective option against enemy electronic intelligence and jamming.

 The GO 12 was introduced to the French Defense Forces under the name "Murin" (bat) in 2019 and immediately sent into combat to the Sahel region, where it performed stunningly well.
 It was certified to be air-dropped by the French military and thus is in use e.g. with the French 35th Airborne Artillery Regiment for target acquisition and artillery fire adjustment purposes in remote areas.
-Moreover, the Ukraine Defense Forces have already received a total number of more than 123 GO12 ground surveillance radars from 2022 - 2025, which makes it the predominant man-pack radar in the ongoing war against the Russian invasion.
+Moreover, the Armed Forces of Ukraine (AFU) have received a total number of 123 GO12 ground surveillance radars from 08/2022 - until 02/2025 financed by the German military aid program.
+Training for the Ukraine military operators was conducted in Germany and was supported by members of the German army.
+The outstanding performance of GO12 has led to an enormous demand for these highly mobile radar kits, which has resulted in a production ramp up with Thales Germany.
+In 2027 the company is planning to produce 500 radars, which is more than 6 times as many than in 2024 (80 pieces produced).

+By the end of 2025 more than 500 Ground Observer 12 radars were in operation in 20 countries and on 6 continents.